 Good therapists will always be consistent, polite & they should be genuinely interested in how you feel.
 Make sure that you feel comfortable with them & that you feel they are on your side.

-Make sure that they always take a medical history and will not treat you if there are any contraindications, including early pregnancy.
+For hypnotherapy, make sure that they always take a medical history and will not treat you if there are any contraindications, including early pregnancy.

 Beware of any therapist that: